-10. Test for Problems with Different Browsers
+11. Test for Problems with Different Browsers

-You’ve likely come across a website that works on one browser, but not another (especially if you’re a 90s child.)
+You’ve likely come across a website that works on one browser, but not another (especially if you’re a ‘90s child).
 Needless to say, you don’t want this to happen with your website, so it’s essential you test it using different browsers before launch.

 There are hundreds of browsers you can test, but let’s be honest, most people use the big five.
 These are Chrome, Safari, Internet Explorer/Edge, Firefox, and Opera.
 It’s easy enough to install all of them and test your website manually.

-11. Check Your XML Sitemap
+12. Check Your XML Sitemap

-To put it another way, sitemaps are simple collections of URLs.
-You can easily use an online service to crawl your website and help you put together a sitemap automatically.
-Once it’s ready, you can submit it to search engines.
+However, you can easily use an online service to crawl your website and help you put together a sitemap automatically.
+If you aren’t using WordPress, there are other tools online available — such as XML Sitemaps — that can work for any type of website.
+Once it’s ready, make sure it is working properly and submit it to search engines.

-12. Generate a robots.txt File
+14. Generate a robots.txt File

 These types of files can get incredibly complicated, so we recommend you check out Google’s guidelines on what to include and how to format yours.

-13. Add Metadata to All Your Posts and Pages
+15. Add Metadata to All Your Posts and Pages

 For the uninitiated, metadata is the collection of information that search engines use to determine whether your content is relevant.
 There is a broad range of metadata elements you can add to your posts and pages, but the two key ones are:

-14. Use Schema Markup Whenever Possible
+16. Use Schema Markup Whenever Possible

 There’s a lot more data you can add to your pages to give search engines an even better idea of what type of content they’re dealing with.
-For example, Schema markup is a type of code you can include on your pages, which can help to dramatically improve your Click-Through Rate (CTR) within SERPs.
+For example, Schema markup is a type of code you can include on your pages, which can help to dramatically improve your Click-Through-Rate (CTR) within SERPs.

 Using Schema, your pages can show up as rich snippets.
 These are results that offer more contextual information users might be interested in.
 For example, if you publish a recipe online, you can use Schema markup to generate a snippet that displays a photograph, calorie information, cooking time, and more: